My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 Throughout my pregnancy, things were generally healthy and “normal”, both physically and mentally.
 I did not experience symptoms of prenatal anxiety or depression, though looking back, I think we all were kind of in a state of shock with the global pandemic and daily unknowns/ups and downs.

-Jack was born in August of 2020.
+Big J was born in August of 2020.
 As we all know, that was a generally uneasy time in the US (and across the world) - there was still so much unknown about COVID-19 and though cases were a bit lower that summer, they soon skyrocketed that fall.
 At the time, I didn’t realize the impact that severe social isolation, social distancing, and lack of access to in-person resources likely played in my postpartum experience.

 mom and newborn during postpartum stage